AxelBrinck/Universal-BZip-Tool/readme.md

 - bzip stream with no header.
 - bzip stream prefixed with a two byte header.

-If you used the bzip compressor bundled in a Node.js environment, the resulting stream will be prefixed by a header and the compression tool from .NET will not be able to read it.
+If you used the bzip compressor bundled in a Node.js environment, the resulting stream will be prefixed by a header, and the compression tool from .NET will not be able to read it.
 Microsoft stated that there will not be a fix for this anytime soon.

 ## How to use